Traditions and anecdotes associated with the Stanley Cup: Touching the Cup and Conference Trophies

-The Florida Panthers touched the Prince of Wales Trophy the first two times they won it.
-In 1996, captain Brian Skrudland hoisted the trophy, in the same year the Avalanche touched the Campbell Bowl.
-In 2023, captain Aleksander Barkov followed suit and touched the trophy as well.
-However, the Panthers lost the Stanley Cup Finals both times.
-After the Panthers won the Prince of Wales Trophy again in 2024, Barkov and his teammates refused to touch the trophy; they would finally win their first Stanley Cup that year.
-In 2025, the Panthers repeated as Stanley Cup champions, after refusing to touch the Wales Trophy in back-to-back seasons.

-During the 1980s dynasty years with Wayne Gretzky, the Edmonton Oilers touched the Campbell Bowl each time they won it and went on to win the Stanley Cup in five of six occasions.
-However, when the Oilers clinched the Western Conference title in 2006, captain Jason Smith refused to touch the Campbell Bowl; they eventually lost to the Hurricanes in the Stanley Cup Finals, whose captain Rod Brind'Amour also refused to touch the Wales Trophy.
-After the Oilers won the Campbell Bowl in 2024, captain Connor McDavid stuck to recent trends and refused to hoist the trophy.
-Like in 2006, however, the Oilers lost in the Stanley Cup Finals.
-After repeating as Western Conference champions in 2025, the Oilers decided to touch the Campbell Bowl, but the decision backfired as they lost again in the Stanley Cup Finals.

-Five of the last seven Stanley Cup champions from the Eastern Conference have picked up the Prince of Wales Trophy.
-The three exceptions were the 2011 Bruins, captained by Chára, and the 2024 and 2025 Panthers, captained by Barkov.
+Six of the last ten Stanley Cup champions from the Eastern Conference have picked up the Prince of Wales Trophy.
+The four exceptions were the 2011 Boston Bruins, the 2024 and 2025 Florida Panthers, and the 2026 Carolina Hurricanes.
+Out of the last ten Cup champions from the Western Conference, only the 2022 Colorado Avalanche chose to pick up the Campbell Bowl.

 "Win today and we walk together forever"

 This quote, written by Hockey Hall of Fame Philadelphia Flyers coach Fred Shero on the chalkboard in the team's locker room at the Spectrum before game 6 of the 1974 finals, which the Flyers won, has become synonymous with Stanley Cup-winning teams, particularly the 1974 Flyers as mentioned earlier.

 Adventures

 One of the most recognized trophies in professional sports in the US and Canada, the Cup has logged more than 640,000 km during the past five seasons alone, due to the tradition of giving the players on the winning team a day of celebration with the trophy during the summer off-season following the playoffs.